ProFoot

 Power Assist for a Wheelchair

 The most extensively used wheelchair in India is a manually driven wheelchair.
 A manual wheelchair requires the user to have considerable upper limb strength to propel the wheelchair.
 The required effort is multiplied when the user needs to move on uneven terrain or travel long distances.
-One solution is a motorized wheelchair, but the cost of a motorized wheelchair ranges from INR 65,000/- to a whopping INR 3.7 lakhs, depending on the functionality of the wheelchair.
+One solution is a motorized wheelchair, but the cost of a motorized wheelchair ranges from INR 65,000/- to a whopping INR 3.7 lakhs, depending on the wheelchair's functionality.
 Thus, one of the prime constraints is the cost of a motorized wheelchair.
 In addition to this, existing motorized wheelchairs pose several challenges to users, including portability and weight (powered wheelchairs weigh more than 45kgs).
 A common drawback in powered wheelchairs is the lack of modularity; they cannot be easily folded or disassembled.
 This makes it difficult to transport the wheelchair when not being used.
 Most powered wheelchairs cannot be easily used when not powered.
 This prevents the usage of the wheelchair in manual mode, which could be a major problem in case of a power failure.
 These were the motivating reasons for the project.
 The power assist we have developed for manual wheelchairs addresses these issues.
-The first design was developed by Sripriya Kalidoss, SD Karthikeyan and Vivek Sarda.
+The first design was developed by Sripriya Kalidoss, SD Karthikeyan, and Vivek Sarda.

 Saathi Walker

-The idea behind the Saathi WalkChair is to make a device for children with CP, which will become part of their day-to-day life as a lifestyle product.
+The idea behind the Saathi WalkChair is to make a device for children with CP, which will become part of their day-to-day lives as a lifestyle product.
 In its current form, Saathi is a refined product built over 5 different prototype versions, each engaging several users to create a user-centric device.
 The sit-to-stand movement is aided by a gas spring, and the walker is also height adjustable, among other customizations.

 Cerebral palsy (CP) is one of the most common disabilities in children and adults.
 CP affects muscle tone, movement, and motor skills, hindering the body's ability to move in a coordinated and purposeful way.